kevintruong/til/Pthreads,-Part-2:-Usage-in-Practice.md

 8973:Main thread finished
 ```

-In practice creating threads before forking can lead to unexpected errors because (as demonstrated above) the other threads are immediately terminated when forking.
+In practice, creating threads before forking can lead to unexpected errors because (as demonstrated above) the other threads are immediately terminated when forking.
 Another thread might have just lock a mutex (e.g. by calling malloc) and never unlock it again.
 Advanced users may find `pthread_atfork` useful however we suggest you usually try to avoid creating threads before forking unless you fully understand the limitations and difficulties of this approach.

 ## Are there other reasons where `fork` might be preferable to creating a thread.
 Creating separate processes is useful
 * When more security is desired (for example, Chrome browser uses different processes for different tabs)
 * When running an existing and complete program then a new process is required (e.g. starting 'gcc')
+* When you are running into synchronization primitives and each process is operating on something in the system

 ## How can I find out more?
 See the complete example in the [man page](http://man7.org/linux/man-pages/man3/pthread_create.3.html)